Discover more from Visual Storytelling Newsletter

 Wow!
 I was there and I had no idea!

-Here was a remote uncle much older now, contrasting with my mental picture of him captured eons ago, sporting a pitch black bird and amazing spirit.
+There was a remote uncle much older now, contrasting with my mental picture of him captured eons ago, sporting a pitch-black bird and an amazing spirit.
 Well, that energy was still there.

-Sometimes form may change but function has much longer shelf life.
+Sometimes form may change but the function has a much longer shelf life.

-And over there is the daughter of my parents’ friends that last time I saw her was when I was 10 and our folks took us for a visit to the luna park.
+And over there is the daughter of my parent’s friends that last time I saw her was when I was 10 and our folks took us for a visit to Luna Park.

 I sat next to a neighbor who used to live in our building.
 She was quite moved when I told her I had such a crisp picture of her parents as if time stopped.
 How kind they were every time we bumped into each other.